-- Analyse the implications of specific philosophical and historical theoretical perspectives for education (IM 1; CM 2, 3, 5; GER 1, 10, 11; CC 1, 3, 4, 5) - Critically analyse the role of various stakeholders in the formation of education systems (CM 4, 5, 6; GER 5, 8, 10, 11) - Interrogate educational policies from a historical and philosophical perspective (CC 1, 3, 4, 5, 6; GER 10) - Provide a detailed discussion of a topic, justify and evaluate their position and counter-claims.
-(CC 1, 2) - Employ appropriate examples and arguments, including their own thoughts and experiences that reflect a degree of personal critical reflection (GER 5) - Recognise a philosophical question and provide a balanced and purposeful inquiry (CC 5) - Deconstruct concepts of knowledge and ways of learning (CC 3) - Demonstrate an ability to engage with dialogue on philosophically sensitive ideas such as justice, equality and non-discrimination (CC 1, 6, 7) - Develop an ethical approach to practice informed by an understanding of ethics and the Codes of Professional Conduct for Teachers (CM 1, 2; CC 6) - Establish a personal philosophical position which will inform future practice (IM 10)
+- Analyse the implications of specific philosophical and historical theoretical perspectives for education - Critically analyse the role of various stakeholders in the formation of education systems - Interrogate educational policies from a historical and philosophical perspective - Provide a detailed discussion of a topic, justify and evaluate their position and counterclaims. - Employ appropriate examples and arguments, including their own thoughts and experiences that reflect a degree of personal critical reflection. - Recognise a philosophical question and provide a balanced and purposeful inquiry - Deconstruct concepts of knowledge and ways of learning - Demonstrate an ability to engage with dialogue on philosophically sensitive ideas such as justice, equality and non-discrimination - Develop an ethical approach to practice informed by an understanding of ethics and the Codes of Professional Conduct for Teachers - Establish a personal philosophical position which will inform future practice